 The school operates in six separate buildings.
 There is a Victorian school room which has had three extensions over the last 11 years, to provide indoor toilets/cloakroom area, staff room, Headteacher's office and outdoor play area for Foundation Stage pupils, with an all weather canopy.
-A log cabin was constructed in 2013 to provide an additional learning space for the school and a library followed in 2016.
-In 2022 we replaced an existing mobile with a new classroom.
+A log cabin was constructed in 2013 to provide an additional learning space for the school.
+In March 2016, a newly stocked library was built on our site.

-The school has a lovely large field with adventure playground equipment, replaced in the summer of 2014.
+The school has a very large field with adventure playground equipment, replaced in the summer of 2014.